open-edge-insights/eii-messagebus/README.md

 mkdir apks/
 ```

-Next, place the EII Utils APK package into the, "apks", directory.
+Next, place the OEI Utils APK package into the, "apks", directory.
 Then execute
 the `make package-apk` command.
 If this is not done, then the build will fail.

 ### A Note on Alpine APK Packaging